rgosh001/rshell/src/README.md

 			a knowledge of 100%;
 	5)	Depending on commands inputed from the user, they will not be supported due to the location of their directory on their local machine
+   6) Pushing the execv into the background will work but will make the command line input off.
+      When you press enter, you will be able to reenter onto the same line as the command line